Fastest web hosting: at the speed of light

 As the number of visitors increases (gray line,) the server response time (blue line) remains steady.
 There are a few spikes, but for the most part, it stays cool and unbothered by the increase in visitors.

 Overall, I like Hostinger’s comprehensive speed-boosting features.
 Even more, I like that it aces all of my tests.

 Hostinger has 3 plans: Premium ($2.59/mo,) Business ($4.99/mo), and Cloud Startup ($9.99/mo).

 That’s dirt cheap – especially for a reputable provider with solid features and services.

-All plans include free SSL, weekly backups, and at least 1 email account.
+All plans include a free domain, an SSL, weekly backups, and at least 1 email account.
 Here’s what you can expect with each plan individually:

 Overall, all 3 of Hostinger’s plans offer excellent value for money.
 Especially when such good performance is in question.

 Cheap, fast, and packed with performance boosters, Hostinger is truly one of the top options for those looking for the fastest web hosting.